Skip to main content

 Mistake: Sacrificing Yourself as a Game Development Practice

 Shown above is a knife to Diablo IV's throat.
 If this release succeeds (and I'd wager on account of GGG's reputation that it's sure to succeed), then the IP that is Diablo ends it's reign as the definitive isometric ARPG.
-Not to say that POE hasn't already cemented itself as the definitive game of the genre - I would certainly say so myself.
+Not to say that PoE hasn't already cemented itself as the definitive game of the genre - I would certainly say so myself.
 But there was always the possibility that the progenitor king would return to reclaim it's throne.

 And return it did: a huge financial success, selling upwards of six million copies in it's first week.
-Then, a slow realization in the ARPG community that the latest Diablo... was grossly inferior in gameplay to the now decade-old game that is POE.
+Then, a slow realization in the ARPG community that the latest Diablo... was grossly inferior in gameplay to the now decade-old game that is PoE.
 But that shouldn't be a surprise.

 A little context, for the uninformed.
 Path of Exile was created in 2013 by the small team of Diablo enthusiasts that was Grinding Gear Games.
 The game drew heavily from Diablo II in aesthetics and gameplay, and was openly proclaimed as a 'spiritual successor' to Diablo II.
-We've mentioned Diablo quite a lot here, haven't we?

 Fail to bear responsibility for the quality of your well-loved IP, and single-handedly create direct competition to that IP from your own fucking consumers.

 How do we suppose the workforce that is Blizzard Entertainment have been faring over the past, let's say, ten years or so?
+If you'll allow me a little conjecture:

 • Mobile cash-grab Diablo game.
 Put some of our Diablo guys on that.